-Every day presents us with dozens of challenges to our inner peace and emotional well being.
-At any moment, the unexpected can whirl toward us disrupting our lives.
+Every day presents us with dozens of challenges to our inner peace and emotional well-being.
+At any moment, the unexpected can disrupt our lives.
 Some situations only tug at our hearts, while others can quickly trigger us to react in anger and upset.
 Whether we're faced with an irate boss, a tired and crabby spouse, or a whining child, our response determines the outcome of all communication.

 Think about that for a moment: we can influence the outcome of any situation by our response!
 This social intelligence skill is called emotional mirroring or resonance.

-Lessons from the Fairytale Snow White and the Magical Mirror
+Mirror, Mirror on the Wall: Lessons from the Fairytale Snow White and the Magical Mirror

-Even though Snow White did not get the answer that she was looking for, her mirror teaches us a valuable lesson.
 Emotional mirroring for others—a magic mirror of sorts—is a worthwhile skill to learn.
-When we become a neutral, accurate mirror for the emotions of others that we encounter, we are empowered to impact situations positively.
+When we become an accurate mirror for the emotions of others we encounter, we are empowered to impact situations positively.
 Emotional mirroring holds the potential to singlehandedly decrease stress, increase joy, defuse tense circumstances, and create strong bridges to deepen all of your relationships.
-Accompanied with its twin sister, empathy, we create a safe space that is unmatchable.
+Accompanied by its twin sister, empathy, we create a safe space that is unmatched.

 Emotional Intelligence begins with self-awareness and then unfolds as social awareness by extending compassion to others.
 Feeling understood is a human need, one that, if you meet through emotional mirroring, is powerfully healing.
+When a person experiences your nonjudgmental presence, it's as though they can relax into their more genuine self.

 Below is a simple step-by-step process that gives you a template to practice in your life and relationships.